firezone/firezone/docs/docs/user-guides/add-users.md

 Add a user by clicking the "Add User" button under `/users`.
 You will be asked to specify an email and a password for the user.
-These credentials will be used to authenticate the user so they are able to establish the connection.
+These credentials will be used to authenticate the user so they are able to establish the tunnel.

 ![add user](https://user-images.githubusercontent.com/52545545/153469244-c007c305-bfb0-4da7-a40c-6f41fa458c76.png){:width="600"}